benjamin-robertson/observium/README.md

 ## Limitations

-Observium doesn't appear to give an option to download anything other than the latest release of community edition Observium.
+Observium doesn't provide an option to download anything other than the latest release of community edition Observium.
 I originally intended to provide an option of which version of Observium to install.
+This module will just install the latest Observium release.

 Tested with the following setups.